Anna Kopec

 Beyond the book project, my other research projects explore similar areas of homelessness, democracy, urban governance, and public policy

-• In a recently published paper in the Journal of Public Policy I share the findings from a media analysis of the COVID-19 pandemic homelessness responses in three Canadian cities.
+In a paper published in the Journal of Public Policy I share the findings from a media analysis of the COVID-19 pandemic homelessness responses in three Canadian cities.
 Utilizing the critical juncture and path dependence literature, I characterize the various responses taken during the pandemic as mechanisms of change or path dependence.
 The paper is Open Access and available here.

 Teaching